Well...Lotsa luck with that.

 The papers provide evidence of paranoia and occasional incompetence as the agency began a string of illegal spying operations during the 1960s and 1970s, often to hunt links between Communist governments and the domestic protests that roiled the nation during that period.
 Yet the long-awaited documents leave out a great deal.
 Large sections are censored, showing that the C.I.A. still cannot bring itself to expose all the skeletons in its closet.
 And many activities about overseas operations disclosed years ago by journalists, Congressional investigators and a presidential commission are not detailed in the papers.

-With an almost endless supply of money, do you think the CIA and other agencies are operating any differently than they have in the past?
-Mark Mazzetti, who wrote the above, doesn't.
+With an almost endless supply of money, do you think the CIA and other

 Over the last couple of years, numerous authors have reported on specific aspects of America’s counterterrorism effort, including the Navy SEAL team operations, the bin Laden raid, other targeted killings and the drone strikes.